 Unlike plain dents that do not severely affect the pressure-carrying capacity of pipelines, the deleterious nature of dents with gouges requires careful investigation.
 The failure patterns of dents with gouges that are subjected to static pressure overload involve the outward movement of the dent region, while development and propagation of microcracks at the base of the gouge occur with increasing pressure levels.
-British Gas conducted numerous ring tests to address the failure pattern of dents combined with gouges and concluded that the failure mechanism was ductile tearing within an unstable structure (Hopkins et al., 1989).
+Hopkins et al conducted numerous ring tests to address the failure pattern of dents combined with gouges and concluded that the failure mechanism was ductile tearing within an unstable structure (Hopkins et al., 1989).

 Testing was conducted by Kiefner & Associates, Inc./Stress Engineering Services, Inc. (Alexander et al., 1997a) for determining the burst pressure of dents containing gouges.
-All testing was conducted on 12-in nominal, grade X52 pipes.
+All testing was conducted using 12-inch NPS, Grade X52 pipes.
 Machined V-notches were installed at various depths in the pipe samples, which were pressurized to 920 psi (60 percent SMYS) and then dented with a 1-in wide bar.
 Table 3 lists six of the test samples and the pressures at which they failed.
 As noted in the table, dent and gouge combinations that exceed 10 percent of the pipe diameter and wall thicknesses (respectively) are likely to have burst pressures that are less than the pressure corresponding to SMYS.
-The pipes used in testing had relatively good ductility and toughness (32 percent elongation and Charpy V-notch Impact Energy of 51 ftlbs); however, pipes without such material qualifications will fail at lower pressures.
-Work conducted by the Snowy Mountains Engineering Corporation in Australia (Wade, 1983) validates the importance of having sufficient ductility in reducing the potential for low failure pressures.
+The pipes used in testing had relatively good ductility and toughness (32 percent elongation and Charpy V-notch Impact Energy of 51 ft-lbs at room temperature); however, pipes without such material qualifications will fail at lower pressures.
+Work conducted by the Snowy Mountains Engineering Corporation in Australia (Wade, 1983) validates the importance of having sufficient ductility and toughness in reducing the potential for low failure pressures.